tychobrouwer/ansible-wireguard/README.md

 The ```wireguard_peers``` variable is a list of dictionaries containing the public key and allowed IPs for each peer.

 The ```wireguard_private_key``` variable can be set to the private key for the wireguard server.
-If this variable is not set, a new private key will be generated.
+If this variable is not set, a private key will be generated if nessesary.

 The ```wireguard_dashboard_user``` variable is the username for the wg-dashboard web interface admin user.